CORAL: Contextual Response Retrievability Loss Function for Training Dialog Generation Models: Literature Review

 \section{Literature Review}

-Inspired by the initial success of Sequence-to-Sequence (Seq2Seq) models in the machine translation task, \citet{ritter2011data} proposed a similar approach for training open-domain dialog (chitchat) generation models.
-However, this vanilla approach suffered multiple shortcomings, such as token repetition in output generations, generic/bland responses that are ignorant of the context, etc. To remedy these shortcomings of the vanilla Seq2Seq architecture for the dialog generation task, various solutions have been proposed over the years. \citet{serban2016building,santra2021hierarchical} proposed methods for learning hierarchical representations of context, \citet{serban2017hierarchical,shen2017conditional,zhao2017learning,bao2019plato} developed latent variable models to capture the stochastic nature of the task.
-Recently, a significant amount of focus has been on pretraining the largest possible dialog generation models \citep{zhang2019dialogpt,bao2019plato,roller2020recipes,adiwardana2020towards} using the transformer architecture, following its recent unmatched success in almost every domain.
-Retrieval augmented generation (RAG) has been another prominent approach to tackle the dialog generation task in both large and small-scale models \citep{wu2019response,gupta2020controlling,cai2021exemplar,komeili2021internet,zhu2018retrieval}.
+Inspired by the initial success of Sequence-to-Sequence (Seq2Seq) models in the machine translation task, \citet{ritter2011data} proposed a similar approach for training open-domain dialog (chitchat) generation models, using the CE loss.
+However, this vanilla approach suffered multiple shortcomings, such as token repetition in output generations, generic/bland responses that are ignorant of the context, etc. To remedy these shortcomings of the vanilla Seq2Seq architecture for the dialog generation task, various solutions have been proposed over the years. \citet{serban2016building,santra2021hierarchical} proposed methods for learning hierarchical representations of the context. \citet{serban2017hierarchical,shen2017conditional,zhao2017learning,bao2019plato} developed latent variable models to capture the stochastic nature of the task.
+Recently, a significant amount of focus has been on pretraining large dialog generation models \citep{zhang2019dialogpt,bao2019plato,roller2020recipes,adiwardana2020towards} using the transformer architecture, following its recent unmatched success in almost every domain.
+Another set of important directions in dialog generation involve the development of response retrieval/next-utterance selection models \cite{lowe2015ubuntu,chen2019sequential,whang2021response,xu2021learning,humeaupoly,santra2021representation,henderson2020convert} and retrieval augmented generation or RAG \citep{wu2019response,gupta2020controlling,cai2021exemplar,komeili2021internet,zhu2018retrieval,komeili2021internet,guu2020retrieval} models.
+RAG models use the power of response retrieval models to select plausible responses/related knowledge from a large pre-existing corpus, and generate a response based on that.
+A significant difference between RAG and our approach is that we use the response-retrieval model as an optimization objective during training and do not use any external data source or knowledge-bases.